amir-aspad/araxpin/readme.md

 # 🛡️ araxpin

-**araxpin** is a Python-based tool designed for two-way encryption and decryption of files using a user-defined passphrase.
-It works with all file types and is structured around two key folders: `input/` and `output/`.
+**araxpin** is a simple yet powerful Python tool for encrypting and decrypting files using a passphrase.
+It works offline, supports all file types, and preserves folder structures from input to output.

 ## 🚀 Features

-- 🔐 Encrypt and decrypt using the same password.
+- 🔐 Two-way encryption & decryption with a user-defined password
-- 📁 File-based workflow: drag files into `input/`, get results in `output/`.
+- 📁 Drag-and-drop files into the `input/` folder — get results in `output/`
+- 🗂️ Automatically keeps folder structure from `input/` to `output/`
-- 📦 Supports any file format.
+- ⚙️ Works with any file format (PDF, DOCX, ZIP, images, code files, etc.)
+- 🧠 Minimal, clean CLI — no prior experience needed
-- 💡 Simple and intuitive command-line interface.
+- 🌐 100% offline and secure

-## 📁 Folder Structure
+## 📁 Project Structure

 ```
 araxpin/
-├── input/          # Place files here to be encrypted or decrypted
+├── input/              # Files/folders to encrypt or decrypt
-├── output/         # Results will be saved here
+├── output/             # Encrypted or decrypted files, preserving structure
-├── run.py          # Core script
+├── run.py              # Main program
-├── requirements.txt
+├── requirements.txt    # Required Python packages
-└── README.md
+└── README.md           # Project documentation
 ```

 ## ⚙️ How It Works